Practice Areas

 Feel free to reach out to me and we can set up a time to talk about what your goals are and how to achieve them.

-Whether there will be any federal estate tax to pay depends on the size of your estate and how your estate plan works.
+Planning for Death Taxes Whether there will be any federal estate tax to pay depends on the size of your estate and how your estate plan works.
 Many states have their own separate estate and inheritance taxes that you need to be aware of.
 There are many well-established strategies that can be implemented to reduce or eliminate death taxes, but you must start the planning process early in order to implement many of these plans.

+Charitable Bequests – Planned Giving Do you want to benefit a charitable organization or cause?
+Your estate plan can provide for such organizations in a variety of ways, either during your lifetime or at your death.
+Depending on how your planned giving plan is set up, it may also let you receive a stream of income for life, earn higher investment yield, or reduce your capital gains or estate taxes.
 A well-crafted estate plan should provide for your loved ones in an effective and efficient manner by avoiding guardianship during your lifetime, probate at death, estate taxes and unnecessary delays.
 You should consult a qualified estate planning attorney to review your family and financial situation, your goals and explain the various options available to you.
 Once your estate plan is in place, you will have peace of mind knowing that you have provided for yourself and your family in case the worst happens.

-While some seniors are able to afford private pay care, the cost of long-term care will wipe out savings of all but the wealthiest families in a matter of years.
+The high cost of long-term care has made planning a critically important issue for most middle class seniors and their families.
+In fact, most seniors will likely require some form of long-term care.
+Sadly, many of them are unprepared for the significant financial burdens it places on their family’s hard earned savings.
+Financial devastation looms large for a family facing ongoing care at a rate of $10,000 or more per month.
+Long-Term Care Options While some seniors are able to afford private pay care, the cost of long-term care will wipe out savings of all but the wealthiest families in a matter of years.
 Those who have planned ahead by purchasing long-term care insurance have a degree of certainty and peace of mind, knowing that they have a lesser need to rely on other sources in the future.
 Unfortunately, many can’t afford the high cost of long term care insurance or worse, because of age of medical condition cannot qualify for long term care insurance altogether.
 If you do have long-term care insurance, you should be aware of what your policy covers.
 Many policies have high deductibles or provide for only a short period of care in facility.
 In fact, many who have long-term care insurance still have to resort to Medicaid to pay for their care.
+Medicaid Eligibility The other option to pay for care is Medicaid.
+A joint federal-state program, Medicaid provides medical assistance to low-income individuals, including those who are 65 or older, disabled or blind.
+Medicaid is the single largest payer of nursing home bills in America and serves as the option of last resort for people who have no other way to finance their long-term care.
+Although Medicaid eligibility rules vary from state to state, federal minimum standards and guidelines must be observed.
+While Medicaid eligibility with respect to long-term care was not difficult in the past, there has been a steady drift towards more complex and restrictive rules, the latest being the Deficit Reduction Act of 2005 which went into effect in 2006.
+These changes have resulted in complex eligibility requirements for those in need of Medicaid benefits.
+It’s no longer as easy as reviewing one’s bank statements.
+There are a myriad of regulations involving look-back periods, income caps, transfer penalties and waiting periods to plan around.
+Our law firm has the experience and expertise to help avoid the financial ruin associated with the high cost of long-term care.
+Contact us today to start the process of understanding the issues surrounding Medicaid eligibility and to implement the planning and application process.

-When a loved one passes away, his or her estate often goes through a court-managed process called probate or estate administration where the assets of the deceased are managed and distributed.
+Probate / Estate Administration When a loved one passes away, his or her estate often goes through a court-managed process called probate or estate administration where the assets of the deceased are managed and distributed.
 If your loved-one owned his or her assets through a well drafted and properly funded living trust, it is likely that no court-managed administration is necessary, though the successor trustee needs to administer the distribution of the deceased.
 The length of time needed to complete the probate of an estate depends on the size and complexity of the estate and the local rules and schedule of the probate court.

 Every probate estate is unique, but most involve the following steps:

-• Filing of a petition with the proper probate court.
+- Filing of a petition with the proper probate court.

-• Notice to heirs under the Will or to statutory heirs (if no Will exists).
+- Notice to heirs under the Will or to statutory heirs (if no Will exists).

-• Petition to appoint Executor (in the case of a Will) or Administrator for the estate.
+- Petition to appoint Executor (in the case of a Will) or Administrator for the estate.

-• Inventory and appraisal of estate assets by Executor/Administrator.
+- Inventory and appraisal of estate assets by Executor/Administrator.

-• Payment of estate debt to rightful creditors.
+- Payment of estate debt to rightful creditors.

-• Sale of estate assets.
+- Sale of estate assets.

-• Payment of estate taxes, if applicable.
+- Payment of estate taxes, if applicable.

-• Final distribution of assets to heirs.
+- Final distribution of assets to heirs.

 FREQUENTLY ASKED QUESTIONS